 Will I know who else is taking the course with me?
 Yes, I will provide all participants with the contact details of all the other participants, so we can improve collaboration and collegiality.

 What special hardware and software do I need?
-A computer with a webcam and internet access is about the size of it.
+None.
+Canvas is web based, so a computer with an optional webcam and internet access is all that you need.

 Please feel free to contact me with other questions about AP Chemistry Summer Workshops 2017 Online.